- Find It

 A WALKING TOUR

-Departure time will be 7:00am from the Community Park North/Pettoranello Gardens parking lot, located at Route 206/Mountain Avenue.
-Tour is expected back in Princeton before 6:00pm.The price includes transportation, lunch, admission, tour guide and a donation to the library.
-We will be walking on paved roads, but the neighborhood is hilly.
-Please wear appropriate shoes.
+Bus departure time will be 7:45am from the Community Park North/Pettoranello Gardens parking lot, located at Route 206/Mountain Avenue.
+Our bus is expected back in Princeton by 6:00pm.The price includes transportation, lunch, tour guides and a donation to the library.